You will complete two compulsory modules, two option modules, and a dissertation.

 30 credits

-Throughout the module students will need to consider the term ‘culture’ critically, comparing popular definitions of ‘culture’ as homogenous and static with postmodern models that highlight the heterogeneity and fluidity of ‘culture’.
-Students will become familiar with a range of methodological approaches to the study of language, culture and interaction.
-These tend to include the ethnography of speaking, interactional sociolinguistics, discourse analysis, intercultural pragmatics and politeness theory.
-The module will not only ask students to study language/discourse and culture in a range of different English-speaking countries and settings, but it will also invite students to consider a variety of ‘other’ linguistic and cultural contexts.
+Throughout the course, we’ll consider the term ‘culture’ critically, comparing popular definitions of ‘culture’ as homogenous and static with postmodern models that highlight the heterogeneity and fluidity of ‘culture’.
+You’ll become familiar with a range of methodological approaches to the study of language and culture, including the ethnography of communication, discourse analysis, interactional sociolinguistics, intercultural pragmatics and politeness theory.
+The course will not only ask you to study cultural and communicative norms and practices in a range of different English-speaking countries and settings, but it will also draw on research from a wide variety of languages.
+Students will be asked to draw on their own linguistic and cultural backgrounds and personal experiences in their critical engagement with this interdisciplinary field of study.

 |